Lukhmanovskaya

-Lukhmanovskaya is a station on the Nekrasovskaya line of the Moscow Metro.
+Lukhmanovskaya (Лухмановская) is a station on the Nekrasovskaya line of the Moscow Metro.
 It was opened on 3 June 2019 as a part of the inaugural stretch of the line, between Kosino and Nekrasovka.

 Name

 The station name was originally planned as Kosino-Ukhtomsky, after the Kosino-Ukhtomsky District in Moscow.
 In 2014, the municipal committee responsible for naming public buildings decided on Lyuberetsky.
 In February, the Mayor of Moscow, Sergey Sobyanin, issued a decree to name the station Lukhmanovskaya.
 The name comes from Lukhmanovskaya Street, which in turn, is named for Dmitry Lukhmanov, a 19th-century Russian merchant.